Contact the GG Archives

 Benjamin Guggenheim Portrait Photograph - He was a Victim of the Titanic Disaster.

-Benjamin Guggenheim, who went down with the “Titanic,” was born in Philadelphia in 1865, is one of the younger of the seven sons of Meyer Guggenheim, who have become so prominent in the mining and metallurgical industries.
+Benjamin Guggenheim, who went down with the "Titanic," was born in Philadelphia in 1865 and is one of the younger of the seven sons of Meyer Guggenheim, who have become so prominent in the mining and metallurgical industries.

-During this period he became acquainted with global mining and smelting conditions, especially from the commercial standpoint, and in 1888 through Edward Holden, became interested in the smelting business, and in turn, interested his father and brothers in Philadelphia.
+During this period, he became acquainted with global mining and smelting conditions, especially from the commercial standpoint, and in 1888, through Edward Holden, he became interested in the smelting business and, in turn, interested his father and brothers in Philadelphia.

-For two or three years the works were not very successful, but before long all of the difficulties were cured and the brilliant commercial career in this business, with which all are familiar, was inaugurated.
+The works were not very successful for two or three years, but before long, all of the difficulties were cured, and the brilliant commercial career in this business, with which all are familiar, was inaugurated.

-The great success began in 1892, when the importation of Mexican lead ore having been checked by the McKinley tariff, the Guggenheims immediately appreciated the possibilities of smelting in Mexico and erected a plant at Monterey, which was later followed by one at Aguascalientes.
+The great success began in 1892 when the McKinley tariff checked the importation of Mexican lead ore.
+The Guggenheims immediately appreciated the possibilities of smelting in Mexico.
+They erected a plant at Monterey, followed by one at Aguascalientes.

-Returning to this country, he entered into the mining-machinery business in 1903, organizing the Power & Mining Machinery Co., which built significant works at Milwaukee.
+Returning to this country, he entered the mining machinery business in 1903, organizing the Power & Mining Machinery Co., which built significant works in Milwaukee.

-In 1906 this concern was merged with the International Steam Pump Co., in which Benjamin Guggenheim was successively a director, chairman of the executive committee and president.
+In 1906, this concern was merged with the International Steam Pump Co., in which Benjamin Guggenheim was successively a director, executive committee chairman, and president.

 This continued his primary business interest, and the visit to Europe, from which he was returning, was made to inspect and extend the work done through its foreign agencies.